What information we collect about you

 If you are a parent or student (“you”, “parent”, “student” or “user”), please visit your school’s website to read more about your privacy rights.

 We collect personal information from you that, directly or indirectly, identifies you such as your name, title, employer, address, telephone number, and email address (“personal information”).
 We collect such personal information when you (i.e., school administrator) establish a user account on our Sites and Applications.
+You may also provide us with information about the child using the Service, such as name, result, student medical history, and grade.

-We also collect employee account information including usernames, email addresses and titles to initially set up products and services for you.
+We also collect employee account information including usernames, email addresses, and titles to initially set up products and services for you.

 Cookies and Other Similar Technologies

 “Cookies” include commonly used pieces of information in the form of small files that are placed on an individual’s device to enable the individual to more easily communicate and interact with websites.
-When you visit our Sites, we may send one or more cookies to your device.
+When you visit our Site, we may send one or more cookies to your device.
 They enable us to store information about your device which helps us, amongst other things, to provide you with a good experience when you browse our Sites and enhance the level of services and functions provided.

 Our Sites do not support Do Not Track settings (“DNT”) at this time.
 DNT is a privacy preference you can set in your web browser to indicate that you do not want certain information about your website visits collected across websites when you have not interacted with that service on a page.